Brionconroy/coffee-social-react/README.md

 ## Contact Admin

-+ This lets you Contact the administaor of the site for quieries and reports offensive content.
++ This lets you Contact the administrator of the site for quieries and also allows you to report offensive content.

 <details>